We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for three-site testing: myLAB Box 3-Site Chlamydia & Gonorrhea Test | Skip to review

 This article looks at the symptoms of chlamydia, discussing chlamydia of the throat and when to test.
 It also looks at four home testing kits for chlamydia and what they involve.

 Chlamydia is the most frequently reported bacterial STI in the United States.
 The Centers for Disease Control and Prevention (CDC) estimate there were

-The CDC also states that chlamydia is more common in young people, with two-thirds of new infections occurring among those aged 15–24 years.
+The CDC also states that chlamydia is more common in young people, with two-thirds of new infections occurring among those ages 15–24 years.
 Like most STIs, the infection passes from person to person through sexual contact with the penis, vagina, anus, or mouth.

 Although chlamydia of the throat is